vinigem/AngularJS/Paginator/README.md

 ### Usage
 `<paginator view-count="5" page-count="10" total-count="100" on-first="callFirst" on-last="callLast" on-prev="callPrev" on-next="callNext" on-page="callPage"/>`

-view-count -> No of records to be displayed on the screen page-count -> No of page links to be displayed at a time total-count -> To tal no of records on-first -> Method to be called on click of first link on-last-> Method to be called on click of last link on-prev-> Method to be called on click of prev link on-next-> Method to be called on click of next link on-page-> Method to be called on click of page no. link
+view-count -> No of records to be displayed on the screen<br />
+page-count -> No of page links to be displayed at a time<br />
+total-count -> To tal no of records<br />
+on-first -> Method to be called on click of first link<br />
+on-last-> Method to be called on click of last link<br />
+on-prev-> Method to be called on click of prev link<br />
+on-next-> Method to be called on click of next link<br />
+on-page-> Method to be called on click of page no. link<br />

 ### Methods signature
 All methods have the same signature like